rancher/rancher-docs/docs/integrations-in-rancher/logging/custom-resource-configuration/outputs-and-clusteroutputs.md

 title: Outputs and ClusterOutputs
 ---

-See the [Banzai Cloud Logging operator documentation](https://kube-logging.github.io/docs/configuration/flow/) for the full details on how to configure  `Flows` and `ClusterFlows`.
+See the [Logging operator documentation](https://kube-logging.github.io/docs/configuration/flow/) for the full details on how to configure  `Flows` and `ClusterFlows`.

 See [Rancher Integration with Logging Services: Troubleshooting](../../../pages-for-subheaders/logging.md#The-Logging-Buffer-Overloads-Pods) for how to resolve memory problems with the logging buffer.